11 Things to Do in Amsterdam in September

 Vondelpark in Amsterdam| ©Franklin Heijnen

-The last redoubts of summer and good weather are experienced in the first days of September.
-It is the ideal time to stroll and enjoy the many green spaces of Amsterdam.
-In July and August the parks are full to overflowing, but in September you can enjoy them with more tranquility and even with pleasant temperatures.
+The last vestiges of summer and good weather can be enjoyed in the first days of September.
+It's the ideal time to stroll and enjoy Amsterdam's many green spaces.
+In July and August, the parks are overflowing with people, but in September you can enjoy them in a more peaceful atmosphere and still with pleasant temperatures.

-The best known is the Vondelpark that offers pleasant walks, lawns for picnics, theaters and outdoor concerts that only take place in summer.
-Other parks in the city are the Rembrandtpark, the Oosterpark or the Museumplein.
+The best known is the Vondelpark, which offers pleasant walks, lawns for picnics, and open-air theaters and concerts that only take place in summer.
+Other parks in the city include the Rembrandtpark, the Oosterpark, and the Museumplein.

 Roemer Visscherstraat| ©Dom J